Shares of Aflac Inc Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Aflac Inc Has Fallen Below Previous 52-Week Low

-Aflac Inc (NYSE:AFL) traded today at a new 52-week low of $33.43.
-So far today approximately 266,000 shares have been exchanged, as compared to an average 30-day volume of 4 million shares.
+Shares of Aflac Inc (NYSE:AFL) traded at a new 52-week low today of $27.01.
+Approximately 835,000 shares have changed hands today, as compared to an average 30-day volume of 4.4 million shares.

 Aflac, Inc. is a general business holding company.
 The Company, through its subsidiaries, provides supplemental insurance to individuals in the United States and Japan.
 Aflac's products include accident and disability, cancer expense, short-term disability, sickness and hospital indemnity, hospital intensive care, and fixed-benefit dental plans.